 We deeply believe that happy families are the foremost support to our employees.
 The creation of an environment with proper balance between workload and daily lives will be the only way to allow for physical and psychological health of the employees so that they could indulge in their work, which in turn contribute to the sustainable development of the organization.
 For this end, the Group support the employees in taking care of their families thereby a hearty "temporary nursery care space" has been arranged in the office area.
 Employees who have the needs for day care of children may take their children to the workplace for reading and resting at a safe place.
 In so doing, the employees could take care of their children nearby and could have the peace of mind in concentrating on their works.
 We do care about our employees who may need raising their children.
 The Maternity Grant (NT\$ 20,000) will be given for every child and the Employee Welfare Committee also provides the Maternity Cash Gift (NT\$ 3,000).
-In 2022, 30 people applied for them.
+In 2023, 29 people applied for them.
 In addition, the Company allocates the budget "Interest-free subsidy for car purchase with advance salary" to help the employees to improve their commute.
-An advance subsidy totaling nearly NT\$3.35 million was issued in 2022.
+An advance subsidy totaling nearly NT\$5.40 million was issued to 22 applicants in 2023.

-To ensure the physical and psychological health of the employees,the Groupworks in cooperation with external professional consulting teams to initiate the "Employee Aid Program".
+To ensure the physical and psychological health of the employees,the Groupworks in cooperation with external professional consulting teams to initiate the "Employee Aid

+Program".
 This is a program participated by psychological counselors, lawyers, nutritionists, and wealth management experts to provide the employees and their families with professional counseling assistance in their daily lives, including counseling services for pressure at workplace, interpersonal relation, family and marriage, gender relations, legal issues, wealth management and medical care.
 This arrangement could help the employees maintain a healthy work-life balance.

 Moreover, the well-organized Employee Welfare Committee also provides a variety of benefits for the employees.
-Each department nominates a representative to become a member of the committee.
+The departments nominate members of the committee.
 The committee holds regular meetings and organizes a diversity of benefits and events for the employees.
-It has also established different social clubs and built a free gymnasium, aerobic dance room, and massage room.
+It has also established different social clubs and a free gym, aerobic dance room, and massage room.
 Professional massage therapists are engaged to provide massage services to the employees.
-Subsidies will also be granted for the employees in different occasions such as marriage, funerals, and other festivities to express the concern of the Company.
-In addition to travel subsidies and the lucky draws at year-end parties, bonuses will be given in Spring Festival, Dragon Boat Festival and Mid-Autumn Festival as rewards to the employees for their effort.
-In 2022, for example, the committee released a total of more than NT\$10 million of subsidies.
+Subsidies will also be granted for the employees in different occasions such as marriage, funerals, and other festivities to express the concern of the Company as well as bonuses, travel subsidies and the lucky draws at year-end parties In 2023, for example, the committee released a total of more than NT\$20 million of subsidies.